Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To be very healthy and full of energy.
+To be in very good health and high energy.

 Usage: